jbomotti/Hangman-tutorial/Lecture-06-connecting-js-display/resources.md

 ## Advanced Stuff

-[Traversing Terminal Cheat sheet] (http://keeppositive.github.io/Tad-Docs/Basics/terminal.html)
+(http://keeppositive.github.io/Tad-Docs/Basics/terminal.html "Traversing Terminal Cheat sheet")

 - Getting tired of right-arrow back spacing to the beginning of a in the terminal?
 Here's a nice little cheat sheet of important short cuts